Maine governor's outburst tests limits of anger politics

 By Scott Malone

-BOSTON (Reuters) - Years before Donald Trump dominated the news cycle with his style of angry politics, Maine Governor Paul LePage made headlines with a similarly brash approach.
+BOSTON, Aug 31 (Reuters) - Years before Donald Trump dominated the news cycle with his angry style of politics, Maine Governor Paul LePage made headlines with a similarly brash approach.

 Since he was elected in 2010, the Republican has told critics of his decision to skip a civil rights breakfast to "kiss my butt" and accused a Democratic rival of forcing budget measures on taxpayers "without Vaseline."

-Note: (Editor's note: This story contains language that may offend some readers in the fourth paragraph)